cedoor/brexit-news/README.md

 ## :hammer: Install

-With the following installed:
+With the following packages installed:
 - git
-- python3.7
+- python 3
-- pip
+- pip 3

 Clone the repo and install the dependencies from npm.